 I prefer to leave my clients with ready-made business cards, social media graphics, document and presentation templates, as well as clear instructions on how to properly format other materials on their own called the branding guidelines.

-I've seen business owners try to hire out branding and website development at the same time because they're in a hurry to launch their site, but that doesn't work well.
-A website should be a natural extension of the brand, and evoke the same experience that you're trying to achieve through personal touch and marketing.
+I’ve seen business owners try to commission branding and website development services at the same time because they’re in a hurry to launch their site, but that doesn’t work well.
+A website should be a natural extension of the brand, and evoke the same experience that you’re trying to achieve through personal touch and marketing.

 What do you do with a website in the meantime?